 Calling and Conducting

 Are you a budding conductor?
 Every band needs one!
 In the theory session you will learn when to make the calls, and what the effect they have on the order of the bells.
 The conducting talks are a precursor to the conducting practicals, where you get chance to try out the theory.
 You can only do the practical if you do the theory, but you can do the theory without the practical.
 Choose from Plain Bob Doubles, Grandsire Doubles or Plain Bob Minor.
 It helps if you are fairly confident ringing touches of your chosen method.
-You might also be interested in "What's the coursing order" on Saturday, and "What to do when others go wrong" on Sunday.↑ top of page
+You might also be interested in "What's the coursing order" and "What to do when others go wrong".↑ top of page

 Developing ringing skills